-Industrial engineering degrees are in high demand, mainly because so many businesses are better understanding “big data”, and need someone to come up with better solutions using said data.
-Industrial engineers do just that – analyze the current processes, procedures, and systems in place, and come up with a better solution.
+Industrial engineering degrees are considered by some to be in high demand, mainly because so many businesses are better understanding "big data", and need someone to come up with better solutions using said data.
+Industrial engineers do just that - analyze the current processes, procedures, and systems in place, and come up with a better solution.
 Doing so results in better efficiency, massive cost savings, and frequently better staffing choices.

 Now is an outstanding time to get an industrial engineering degree, as the future looks very good for industrial engineers.
 You will need at least a bachelor's degree in industrial engineering to become an engineer.
 Below you will find some of the top industrial engineering degree programs - you can request more information from them for free, and talk with each program to figure out which might work best for you.

 There are several different subsets within industrial engineering.
 Each are a good option, but it is important to understand the difference between each individual program concentration.
 As you would expect, the working environment and actual job responsibilities are a bit different for each degree holder.

 Industrial Technology Degree

 For students that really enjoy hands-on job experience (using and working with their hands), combined with a passion for technology should look at an industrial technology degree.
 Industrial technology engineering involves using technology and a real-world working knowledge of actual products, programs, or equipment, to find valuable solutions for companies.
 Industrial technology students are also finding agriculture technology as an effective career path with the improvements of GPS technology within the industry.